 Career Opportunities in Mississippi for Data Scientists with Advanced Degrees

-Data Scientist (Engineer) with Vencore at the Stennis Space Center – Vencore provides information, engineering, and analytical services as a government and civilian contractor.
+Data Scientist (Engineer) at the Stennis Space Center – Working at a NASA contractor, the scientist in this position provides information, engineering, and analytical services as a government and civilian contractor.

 - Job duties include examination of large amounts of data, formulation of statistical models, and the development of scalable data systems